 At least once in everyone’s life, you have a moment of needing a break.
 A need to get away from the mundane, day-to-day and to do something for oneself.
 These periods of thinking about Numero Uno often lead self-discovery and appreciation for the world.

-EFCB Traveler, George Attia, graduated from high school this past year.
+EF Ultimate Break Traveler, George Attia, graduated from high school this past year.
 Rather than take the traditional track of catapulting right into college, he decided to take a year off from school to travel and experience the world.
 George took a trip to Southern France with another division of EF to deep-dive into the French language.
-When planning his second trip, he knew EF was the way to go and selected the College Break Thailand and the Islands trip.
+When planning his second trip, he knew EF was the way to go and selected the Ultimate Break Thailand and the Islands trip.
 Here are his thoughts on the experience:

 Morgan: So George, what made you decide to take a gap year?

 George: I had just completed four years of school and didn’t want to jump into four more right away.
 I wanted to do some traveling and try something new first.

 M: Was it hard to convince your parents to let you take a year off?